 This influx brings more home buyers into the Washington real estate market, which in turn puts upward pressure on home prices.
 Especially at a time when housing inventory is limited.

-In September 2017, the mortgage software company Ellie Mae published new findings from its Ellie Mae Millennial Tracker™.
+The most recent Millennial Tracker™ report from mortgage software company Ellie Mae published new findings that are noteworthy.
 Among other things, the report showed that the average time to close a loan for millennial borrowers was 43 days in May 2020, up from 40 in April.
 (But this can vary due to a number of factors.)